chirpradio/chirpradio-archiver/README.md

 ## Development

-To contribute new features to this library, you can set yourself up the same way as above.
-That is, set your `$GOPATH`, add `$GOPATH/bin` to your `$PATH`, and run `go get ...` to fetch the code.
-Change into the source code directory:
+To contribute new features to this library, change into the source code directory:

+    git clone <this repo>
-    cd $GOPATH/src/github.com/chirpradio/chirpradio-archiver
+    cd chirpradio-archiver

 Here's how to run the tests:

     go test

-If you need to add any new dependencies, just run:
+If you want to add new dependencies, add them to the source code and re-run `go test`.
+Be sure to commit the changes to `go.mod` and `go.sum`.

-    go get ./...

-The `chirpradio-archiver` binary is compiled when you run `go get ...` so you need to run it directly if you want to test your local changes:
+The `chirpradio-archiver` binary is only compiled when you run `go build` so, for development, run it directly to test local changes:

     go run archiver.go -help